iteam1/jetboy/init/readme.md

 #### give permission for serial port

 if you want to gibve permission for serial port `/dev/ttyUSB0`: `sudo chmod a+rw /dev/ttyUSB0`

+### check JetPack version

+if you want to check your JetPack verison `sudo apt-cache show nvidia-jetpack` for the version specifically `sudo apt-cache show nvidia-jetpack | grep "Version"`